TELAPROLUGOUTHAM985/Desktop_AI_assistant-/README.md

 Note :
 Make sure to run the script in an environment with a working microphone for voice commands.

-The assistant uses the Google speech recognition API, so an internet connection is required for voice recognition.
+The assistant uses the Google speech recognition API, so an internet connection is required for voice recognition